evan-d30/sae-steering-side-effects/README.md

 All relevant results and figures will be included in the actual paper either in Results or Appendix section.

+Generated result CSV/JSON files and rendered figures are not tracked in this repository.
+The manuscript and appendix report the final tables and figures.
+Users who want to reproduce them can run the scripts and regenerate outputs locally.

 ## Installation

 Create a fresh Python environment and install dependencies: